Yingna0614/telegram-chatbot/README.md

 - **Document Handling**: Upload and analyze PDF or Word documents.
 - **Image Analysis**: Analyze images sent by users.

-You can modify the code to fit your specific needs.
+You can modify the code to fit your specific needs.  (see chatbot-code.py for more details)

 ## Step 4: Crawl Data from Telegram for analysis (Optional)